Skip to the content

 Here are just a few:

 “I have to ask my Boss”.
 Just smacks of someone with no knowledge of how to handle a slightly more challenging situation.
 How about something like "That all sounds really good.
-I'd love to share this with some of the team and then we can move forwards"
+I'd love to share this with some of the team and then we can move forward".

 “Very”, “Insanely”, “Extremely”.